Abdominopelvic cavity: Structure and physiology

 The stomach sits on the left side, which is attached to the esophagus tube.
-Food comes through the esophagus, goes behind all of the other organs in the thoracic cavity, then comes out through the esophagus and opens up into the stomach.
-The stomach is more of an acidic environment, and begins the major processes of digestion.
-The food particles must be broken down before entering the small intestine.
+Food comes through the esophagus, goes behind all of the other organs in the thoracic cavity, and comes out through the point where the esophagus opens up into the stomach.
+The stomach is a more acidic environment to aid its role in beginning the major processes of digestion.
+The bolus must be mechanically and chemically broken down before entering the small intestine.

-The small intestine is about 20 feet and goes behind the large intestine, and then makes a mass of curly tube.
-The small intestine is divided into three parts: the duodenum, jejunum, and the ileum.
-The duodenum receives particles from different organs, like the pancreas.
+The small intestine is about 20 feet long and goes behind the large intestine, forming a mass of curly tubing.
+It is divided into three parts: the duodenum, jejunum, and the ileum.
+The duodenum receives excretions from various organs such as the pancreas and spleen.
 The pancreas produces the hormone insulin, which helps regulate blood sugar.
 The second part is the jejunum, which is located in the middle of the small intestine.
-The final part of the small intestine is the ilium.
-It is connected to the large intestine.
-The ileum is connected to the ileum cecum valve, which is the beginning of the large intestine.
+The final part of the small intestine is the ileum, which leads into the large intestine.
+The ileum leads to the ileum cecum valve, which is the beginning of the large intestine.
 The large intestine, also known as the large bowel, is the last part of the gastrointestinal (GI) tract and of the digestive system.

-The liver lies in the right hypochondrium area and the greater portion of the epigastric areas of the abdominal cavity under the diaphragm within the rib cage.
-It is a processing and detoxifying organ.
-It filters blood and eliminates wastes and toxins from the bloodstream.
+The liver lies in the right hypochondrium area and the greater portion of the epigastric areas of the abdominal cavity under the diaphragm but within the rib cage.
+It is primarily a processing and detoxifying organ, filtering blood and extracting or breaking down waste and toxins from the bloodstream.

 The gallbladder is located on the undersurface of the right lobe of the liver.
 It produces bile, which is used to help process fats in the body.
 Humans can live without the gallbladder.

-The largest lymphatic organ is the spleen, which is dark purple and located under the lower ribs on the left side of the upper abdomen.
-It filters out the red blood cells and pulls out the old blood cells and cleans them out.
+The largest lymphatic organ is the spleen, which is dark purple and located under the lower ribs, around the left side of the upper abdomen.
+It filters the red blood cells by extracting old cells.

-Coming off the cecum (the tiny tail piece) is the appendix.
+Coming off the side of the cecum (the tiny tail piece) is the appendix.
 It is a small organ attached to the large intestine in the lower right side of the abdomen.
 Anatomists and medical professionals have traditionally considered the appendix a vestigial organ.
 Later research suggests that it may have an immunological function.

-On the very dorsal aspect of the abdominal cavity, there are two bean-shaped organs.
+On the dorsal aspect of the abdominal cavity, there are two bean-shaped organs.
 These are the left and right kidneys.
 The kidneys filter the blood and urine.

 The urinary tract can be divided into the upper urinary tract and the lower urinary tract.
 The upper urinary tract consists of the kidneys and the ureters, and the lower urinary tract consists of the bladder and the urethra.